stackhpc/ansible-slurm-appliance/README.md

         }
     }

 Variables marked `*` refer to OpenStack resources which must already exist.
 The above is a minimal configuration - for all variables and descriptions see `environments/$ENV/terraform/terraform.tfvars`.

+Now deploy the infrastructure - the below assumes that OpenStack credentials are defined using a [clouds.yaml](https://docs.openstack.org/python-openstackclient/latest/configuration/index.html#clouds-yaml) file in a default location with the default cloud name of `openstack`:

+    export OS_CLOUD=openstack
+    cd environments/$ENV/terraform/
+    tofu apply

+and follow the prompts.

 ### Deploy appliance

+Once infrastructure has been created, run Ansible to configure the appliance on it:

     ansible-playbook ansible/site.yml